DannyDainton/post-con-2019-workshop/README.md

 A similar method of doing this can be [found here](https://www.youtube.com/watch?v=7ar4-O3vNiM) over on Valentin Despa's YouTube channel.

-As well as running these Collections with Newman via Jenkins, these _could_ also be hooked up to several other CI systems including TravisCI, CircleCI, GitLab and BitBucket.
+As well as running these Collections with Newman via Jenkins, this _could_ also be hooked up to several other CI systems including TravisCI, CircleCI, GitLab and BitBucket.

 A repo containing some of the different ways with demo examples and the `.yml` files needed can be [found here](https://github.com/DannyDainton/postman-ci-pipeline-example).

 ## Reporting

 This section of the workshop will be covering the different Reporting options available to you, when using Newman do run your Collections.
-In a number of the demos you would have seen the CLI reporter output from Newman.
-This is the default reporter that comes out of the box and contains a number of configuration options to allow you to display the output in a number of different ways.
+In a number of the demos, you would have seen the CLI reporter output from Newman.
+This is the default reporter that comes out of the box and contains several configuration options to allow you to display the output in many different ways.
 All the options can be [found here](https://github.com/postmanlabs/newman#cli-reporter).

 A couple of other _out of the box_ reporters are also available for you to use with the Newman, these include JSON, JUNIT, Progress and Emojitrain.
 These give you a different output depending on your needs.
 They can be specified using the `-r <reporter name>` command.